ebramk12/digital-disbursements/docs/faq/faq.md

    TA Token

-   For more info please refer [API Flow] (../docs/?path=docs/interactive-guide/api-flow/apiflow.md)
+   For more information please refer to the payment section [API Flow] (../docs/?path=docs/interactive-guide/apiflow.md)

 </details>

 <details>
-<summary><b>Did we receive a response and notification at the same time (if we send a POST Payment request do we expect to receive a response and to be notified also for that status)?</b></summary>
+<summary><b>Do we expect an API response and the webhook notification at the same time ?</b></summary>

 HTTP Responses are mostly synchronous and immediate.
-Notification based on the event can be immediate or time dependent.
-In the above scenario if notification is configured for the payment request, we will receive both at the same time.
+Notifications are configured based on the event and can be immediate or time dependent.
+For eg: if the notification is configured for the payment request, we will receive both at the same time.
 For more information on Notification please refer notification [section].

 </details>